-“Our starters menu,” explains Winneford, “features the eclectic flavors you might expect to find while digging through a public waste receptacle.
-Main courses , on the other hand, highlight the seasonal culinary delights of limited emergency assistance.
+“Our starters menu,” explains Winneford, “will feature the eclectic flavors you might expect to find while digging through a public waste receptacle.
+Our main courses, on the other hand, will highlight the seasonal culinary delights of limited emergency assistance.
 No one leaves Shelter feeling hungry, that’s for sure.
 This is real poor-people’s food, not just rich food prepared poorly.”

 Chef Krupotke, who also owns Le Clochard in St. Helena, is no stranger to poverty-themed dining.
 His passion for cooking was sparked at a young age when his nanny Consuela allowed him to help her bring food to the table.